-I am the Chair of Trustees for Hampton Trust, six years after joining the Board.
+I stepped down as the Chair of Trustees for Hampton Trust in 2022, but remain active in my role on the Board of Trustees.
 Following ten years with J. Walter Thompson London Office, the rest of my working life was as CEO and Chairman of Spinlock Ltd. a medium-sized specialist manufacturer of marine personal safety and load control equipment.
 The company received the recognition of Queen’s Award for Enterprise, Export (2016) & Innovation (2017).

 I am a Trustee of the Friends of Newport Minster, a keen sailor and aspiring amateur blacksmith.